Who Am I? (Character game)

 Charlotte’s Web Vocabulary Match

-Another game to help students work on comprehension skills (improving vocabulary) is a vocabulary games like Vocabulary Match-Up.
+Another game to help students work on comprehension skills (improving vocabulary) is a game like Vocabulary Match-Up.
 In this game, you prepare a deck of cards for every two to three students.
 The cards can be made out of index cards, and they are in pairs.
 (This game is very similar to Concentration.)
-On one card, you write a vocabulary word from Charlotte's Web such as "Radiant."
-On this same card with the vocabulary word, you write the page number in the Charlotte's Web book where students can find this word in use.
-On the second card, you write a definition of "radiant."
+On one card, you write a vocabulary word from Charlotte’s Web such as “Radiant.”
+On this same card with the vocabulary word, you write the page number in the Charlotte’s Web book where students can find this word in use.
+On the second card, you write a definition of “radiant.”